Do I HAVE to sign up?

 Can I decline a Tend?

 Yes.
-We can think of lots of circumstances where someone might prefer to decline a Tend, so you have that choice.
+There are lots of circumstances where someone might prefer to decline a Tend, so you have that choice.

-Do you really take 1% of people's account if they act in a mean or unkind way?
+Do you really take money from a person's account if they act in a mean or unkind way?
 How can you justify that?

 We won't put up with unkind behavior on our platform.
 Simple as that.
-We believe there is wide support for choosing not to tolerate hate or meanness.
+We believe there is wide support for choosing not to tolerate unkind, hateful, or mean actions.

-So if someone acts in an unkind way, we take 1% of the money in their PiggyBank and suspend them for a week (they can still receive Tends during their suspension).
+So if someone acts in an unkind way, we might take 1% of the money in their PiggyBank (or $1.00, whichever is less) and suspend them for a week.

 Going a little deeper:

-People have been disturbed about boorish behavior online ever since the beginning of the internet (and even 'public space' for thousands of years before that).
-Website and App owners have tried to gently discourage bad behavior and unkind acts, but have largely failed.
+People have been disturbed about boorish behavior online ever since the beginning of the internet -- and 'public space' for thousands of years before that.
+Website and app owners have tried to gently discourage bad behavior and unkind acts, but haven't always succeeded.

-At TendOrama, we are not driven to squeeze everyone for every last drop of profit.
-So we don't need to tiptoe around, avoiding hurting the feelings of people who act badly just to get their money, too.
+At TendOrama, we aren't very profit-motivated, so we don't need to tiptoe around.
 We don't want people here who act badly and we're happy to pass up the profit such people might bring.

-Meanwhile, we know people are basically good and we believe a poor act is no reason to conclude the person is bad.
+Meanwhile, we know people are basically good and we believe a bad act is no reason to conclude the person is bad.

-Why is there no appeal (of a decision that someone was unkind) before a person is suspended and 1% of the money in their PiggyBank is forfeited?
+Why is there no appeal of a decision that someone was unkind before a suspension from sending Tends is imposed and money is forfeited?

-That's so people will make sure to avoid appearing mean.
+That's so people will make sure to avoid seeming mean.

 Also, TendOrama doesn't have resources to entertain appeals, and we don't want to get involved in quasi-legalistic mumbo-jumbo.
 We have little patience for attempts to game the system, to skirt close to the edge of unkind behavior, or attempts to BE mean and then try to slink out of it using rhetoric and argument.

-We just won't participate in that kind of argument and system-gaming.
+We just won't participate in that kind of contention.